How will Trump's 'big, beautiful' bill affect climate change?

 "And the bill goes out of its way to encourage automakers to produce inefficient cars that are costly to fuel."

-This story was updated on July 4 to reflect final passage of the bill.
+This story was updated on Friday August 8, 2025 at 14:45 GMT to reflect the latest developments.

-(Reporting by David Sherfinski; Editing by Jon Hemming and Ana Nicolaci da Costa.)
+(Reporting by David Sherfinski; Editing by Jon Hemming, Ana Nicolaci da Costa and Ellen Wulfhorst.)

 Context is powered by the Thomson Reuters Foundation Newsroom.